 To make an iced cappuccino, you first pour a fresh shot of espresso over ice in a cup.
 Then, you add cold milk.
 So far so chilled.
 Finally, top it with some nice hot froth.

-Much like with macchiato, scooping foam without using the steamed milk means getting stuck with milk you can’t reuse.
+Much like with a macchiato, scooping foam without using the steamed milk means getting stuck with milk you can’t reuse.
 And in coffee shops, it, unfortunately, gets poured down the drain.

 To add insult to injury, most people drink iced cappuccino through a straw, sucking up the brew below the surface and leaving frosty froth scum at the bottom of the cup.